General Institutional Information

-OICB maintains a diverse student body.
-The gender and national origin statistics as reported on the “Fall Enrollment 2011-2012″ IPED Survey Summary are as follows:
+OMS maintains a diverse student body.
+The gender and national origin statistics as reported on the 2014-2015 IPEDS 12 Month Enrollment Survey:

 All reading materials needed for the Program are provided by the School, with the cost included in Tuition and Fees (see price of attendance below).

 (Educational Programs, Instructional Facilities, and Faculty).
 Please refer to the School [Catalog] – hot links below.

 For information regarding transfer credits and articulation agreements, see the “Credit for Previous Training” section of our Student Catalog.